-(B) The residential facility disciplinary procedures shall be humane, instructive and shall be administered with fairness, consistency and respect and regardless of the child's race, sex, religion or cultural heritage.
+(B) The residential facility disciplinary procedures shall be humane, instructive and shall be administered with fairness, consistency and respect and regardless of the child's race, sex, gender identity, sexual orientation, disability, religion or cultural heritage.
 All cruel and unusual punishments/practices are prohibited including, but not limited to:

-(2) Physically strenuous work or exercises, when used solely as a means of punishment or discipline.
+(2) Physically strenuous work or exercises, when used as a means of punishment, consequence or discipline.

-(3) Forcing a child to maintain an uncomfortable position, or to continuously repeat physical movements when used solely as a means of punishment or discipline.
+(3) Forcing a child to maintain an uncomfortable position, or to continuously repeat physical movements when used as a means of punishment, consequence or discipline.

 (4) Group punishments for the behavior of an individual.
-A group activity shall not be cancelled for the entire group due to the behavior of one or more individuals.
+A group activity shall not be cancelled for the entire group, prior to the activity, due to the behavior of one or more individuals.

-(5) Verbal abuse, including swearing, directed at a child or derogatory remarks about a child's family, race, religion, or cultural background or threats of physical violence against the child or removal of the child from the facility.
+(5) Verbal abuse, including swearing, directed at a child or derogatory remarks about a child's family, race, gender identity, sexual orientation, disability, religion, or cultural background or threats of physical violence against the child or removal of the child from the facility.

-(6) Denial of social or recreational activities for more than five consecutive days without prior written approval of the facility administrator and a certified or licensed practitioner of behavioral science.
+(6) Denial of social or recreational activities for more than five consecutive days without prior written approval of the facility administrator or designee and a certified or licensed practitioner of behavioral science.